vjelic/nccl-rccl-parser-glog-fork/README.md

 Once the log is being collected, use the parser to dump out all the rccl/nccl test commands or just the unique commands with their respective counts of the workload.
 Note: To dump out the unique commands use the --unique argument.
-Note: To dump out the commands for the applications with RCCL 2.9 or above use --new-log argument.
+Note: To dump out the commands for the applications with NCCL or RCCL 2.8 or below use --legacy-device-grouping argument.
 Optional parameters: output-script-name, unique

 Here is the usage of the script